Virus surge fears, UK leader's quarantine, mar 'Freedom Day'

 In the U.S., many areas abandoned face coverings when the Centers for Disease Control and Prevention said fully vaccinated people didn't need to wear them in most settings.
 Some states and cities are now trying to decide what to do as cases rise again.

-British officials have repeatedly expressed confidence that the U.K.’s country’s vaccine rollout — 68.3% of adults, or just over half of the total population, has received two doses — will keep the threat to public health at bay.
-But leading international scientists described England’s “Freedom Day” as a threat to the whole world, and 1,200 scientists backed a letter to British medical journal The Lancet that criticized the Conservative government’s decision.
+British officials have repeatedly expressed confidence that the U.K.’s vaccine rollout — 68.3% of adults, or just over half of the total population, has received two doses — will keep the threat to public health at bay.
+But leading international scientists described England’s move as a threat to the whole world, and 1,200 scientists backed a letter to British medical journal The Lancet criticizing the Conservative government’s decision.

 “I can’t think of any realistic good scenario to come out of this strategy, I’m afraid,” said Julian Tang, a clinical virologist at the University of Leicester.
 “I think it’s really a degree of how bad it’s going to be.”

-Tang said nightclubs in particular are potent spreading grounds, because they increase close physical contact among a core customer base — people 18 to 25 — that has not yet been fully vaccinated.
+Tang said nightclubs in particular are potent spreading grounds, because they increase close physical contact among a core customer base — people 18 to 25 — that hasn't yet been fully vaccinated.

 “That’s the perfect mixing vessel for the virus to spread and to even generate new variants,” he said.